The Six Million Dollar Man: Cultural influence

 In Brazil, under the military dictatorship, some important government officials, previously elected by direct suffrage, were appointed by the president, or elected indirectly, out of a shortlist picked by the president.
 These politicians were called "bionic" (biônicos), due to the series' popularity, and the association with the perceived extraordinary power and influence held by the appointed officials.
 Between 1964 and 1985, Brazil came to have "bionic" senators, governors and mayors.
 With the 1988 Constitution of Brazil, all "bionic" appointments were abolished.

 In Israel, the series was retitled The Man Worth Millions since "six million" evoked memories of The Holocaust; specifically the most commonly quoted estimate of the number of Jewish victims.

+In Indonesia, the comedy group Warkop released a 1981 parody comedy film of the series Manusia 6.000.000 Dollar, with the title being simply a direct translation.

 Award

 In 2003, Lee Majors won TV Land's "Superest Superhero" award.

 Home media

 Universal Playback released the first two seasons of The Six Million Dollar Man on DVD in Region 2 and Region 4 in 2005–2006.
 The first three seasons were also released on the Italian market (Region 2) in late 2008.
 The season 1 release also features the three pilot movies that preceded the weekly series.

 The Region 1 (North American) release, along with that of The Bionic Woman was one of the most eagerly awaited; its release had been withheld for many years due to copyright issues regarding the original novel.
 In fact, with the exception of a few episodes released in the DiscoVision format in the early 1980s and a single VHS release of the two-part The Bionic Woman storyline that same decade, the series as a whole had never been released in North America in any home video format.

-On July 21, 2010 however, Time Life (under license from Universal) announced the release of a complete series box set of The Six Million Dollar Man on DVD in Region 1 for the first time on November 23, 2010.
+On July 21, 2010, Time Life (under license from Universal Pictures) announced the release of a complete series box set of The Six Million Dollar Man on DVD in Region 1 on November 23, 2010.
 The 40-disc set features all 99 episodes of the series as well as the three pilot films and the three reunion TV-movies which also feature Jaime Sommers, along with several episodes of The Bionic Woman that were part of inter-series crossovers (i.e. part one aired on one series, and part two on another) in order to include complete storylines.
 In addition, the set features extensive bonus features including interviews and featurettes with all major cast members and the set comes encased in collectible packaging that includes a sound chip, activated when the box is opened, that plays back part of the first season opening credits dialogue.
 The release is available directly through Time-Life's "6mdm" website as well a through several third-party on-line vendors.